 - Online business news resources

-The School of Journalism and Mass Communication, in conjunction with the Kenan-Flagler Business School, created an undergraduate degree with a rigorous and unique curriculum, enabling potential journalists and other potential communication professionals to address the growing need for understanding how markets and business work and the ability to explain these increasingly complex areas in a way that the average mass communication consumer can understand.
+The School of Media and Journalism, in conjunction with the Kenan-Flagler Business School, created an undergraduate degree with a rigorous and unique curriculum, enabling potential journalists and other potential communication professionals to address the growing need for understanding how markets and business work and the ability to explain these increasingly complex areas in a way that the average mass communication consumer can understand.
 The program prepares undergraduate students for positions primarily in journalism, but also in public relations and internal communications.

 The program creates a path for students interested in enrolling in both schools that previously didn’t exist and take advantage of the strengths of both schools.
 Both Kenan-Flagler and the journalism school are considered among the top programs in the country in their respective fields, and both emphasize practical knowledge as well as theoretical thinking.
 Kenan-Flagler provides students in the program with a key understanding of accounting and how business works, while the journalism school provides training in communicating about business, the economy and markets in a way that provides understanding and context to consumers.